Connecticut law now requires sexual harassment training for all employees

 The CHRO can conduct an inspection only when it “reasonably believes” that the employer is in violation of certain legal provisions, or during the 12 month period following the date on which any complaint has been filed against an employer.

-Employers that do not provide the required notices and training can receive a monetary fine.
+Employers that do not provide the required notices and training can receive a monetary fine of up to $750.
 And, of course, employers who don’t provide the notices and training may have a more difficult time raising a defense or avoiding punitive damages in a harassment lawsuit, as it may be more difficult for them to show that they took “reasonable steps” to prevent harassment from occurring.

 Why Clear Law Institute?